-- Tell a friend about your goal (helps with accountability) or enlist others to engage in the goal with you.
+- Tell a friend about your goal to help with accountability, or enlist others to engage in the goal with you.

 - Progress is gradual.
-Be patient with yourself.
+Be patient and kind to yourself.

-- Embrace failures, setbacks, rejection.
-Congratulate yourself—they’re a sign you are stretching outside your comfort zone.
+- Embrace failures, setbacks, rejection—they’re a sign you are stretching outside your comfort zone.

 - Reward yourself and celebrate your successes, no matter how small.
 They will add up.